WebAssembly/spec/spectec/test-prose/TEST.md

 Heaptype_sub/none
 - the heap type NONE matches the heap type heaptype if:
   - heaptype matches the heap type ANY.
+  - heaptype is not BOT.

 Heaptype_sub/nofunc
 - the heap type NOFUNC matches the heap type heaptype if:
   - heaptype matches the heap type FUNC.
+  - heaptype is not BOT.

 Heaptype_sub/noexn
 - the heap type NOEXN matches the heap type heaptype if:
   - heaptype matches the heap type EXN.
+  - heaptype is not BOT.

 Heaptype_sub/noextern
 - the heap type NOEXTERN matches the heap type heaptype if:
   - heaptype matches the heap type EXTERN.
+  - heaptype is not BOT.

 Heaptype_sub/bot
 - the heap type BOT matches heaptype.